The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Background and Related Work

 \subsection{Qualitative Physics}

-As discussed previously, novelties based on physics parameters are not detectable from appearance for both human and AI agents.
-Therefore, one needs to interact with the objects and observe any difference in the expected behaviours in objects movements.
-Humans do not need to solve complex differential equations when reasoning about the object movements, we use spatial intelligence \cite{Walega2016} and we are unaware of the exact physical parameters such as density, friction, and mass distribution.
+As discussed previously, novelties based on physics parameters are not detectable from appearance alone.
+Therefore, one needs to interact with the objects and observe any difference in their expected movements.
+Humans are often unaware of the exact physical parameters such as density, friction, and mass distribution of objects and do not need to solve complex differential equations when reasoning about their movements, instead relying on spatial intelligence \cite{Walega2016}.

-A qualitative physics approach was proposed by \citeauthor{Peng2014}~\shortcite{Peng2014}, which approximates the structural stability based on the extended rectangular algebra (ERA).
-ERA comprises of 27 interval relations based on the approximated centre of mass of the object and offers more flexibility than the original 13 interval algebra relations \cite{Allen1983}. \citeauthor{Gary2016}~\shortcite{Gary2016} point out that ERA is more suitable to approximate the stability of a single object rather than a structure and extends the use of ERA by proposing two qualitative stability analysis algorithms: \textit{local stability} and \textit{global stability}.
-A similar algorithm, \textit{vertical impact} is proposed by \citeauthor{Walega2016}~\shortcite{Walega2016}, which combines the concepts of {\it local stability} and {\it global stability} into one algorithm.
-They also introduced the algorithm \textit{horizontal impact}, to provide a heuristic value to the interaction based on force propagation.
-Our difficulty measure also uses the algorithm \textit{vertical impact} along with new reasoning components which reason about the nature of the object movements that are necessary to detect novelty.
+To analyze object movements, a qualitative physics approach was proposed by Zhang and Renz ~\cite{Peng2014}, which approximates structural stability based on the extended rectangular algebra (ERA).
+ERA comprises 27 interval relations based on the approximated centre of mass of the object and offers more flexibility than the original 13 interval algebra relations \cite{Allen1983}.
+Ge et al.~\cite{Gary2016} point out that ERA is more suitable to approximate the stability of a single object rather than a structure and extends the use of ERA by proposing two qualitative stability analysis algorithms: \textit{local stability} and \textit{global stability}.
+A similar algorithm, \textit{vertical impact} is proposed by Walega et al.~\cite{Walega2016}, which combines the concepts of {\it local stability} and {\it global stability} into one algorithm.
+Walega et al. also introduced the algorithm \textit{horizontal impact}, to provide a heuristic value to the interaction based on force propagation.
+Our difficulty measure also uses the algorithm \textit{vertical impact} \cite{Walega2016} along with new reasoning components which reason about the nature of the object movements that are necessary to detect novelty.